hknd23/idcempy/docs/zmiopc_tutorial.rst

 Z is the list of variables in the split-probit equation (first-stage).
 Y is the outcome variable.

-Users must then set up an array of starting parameters (one for each covariate) before estimating the model.

 :func:`zmiopc.iopmod` estimates the MiOP model and returns :class:`zmiopc.IopModel`.

 .. testcode::

-  # Starting parameters for optimization:
-  pstartziop = np.array([.01, .01, .01, .01, .01, .01, .01 , .01, .01, .01])

   # Model estimation:
   miopc_EU = zmiopc.iopcmod('miopc', pstartziop, data, X, Y, Z, method='bfgs', weights= 1,offsetx= 0, offsetz=0)